Abhignya-Bhat/ML_Sec_Lab4/README.md

 ## V. Important Notes

 Please use only clean validation data (valid.h5) to design the pruning defense.
 And use test data (test.h5 and bd_test.h5) to evaluate the models.

+When performing the experiment, pruning channels in decreasing order of average activations, the results were suspicious, so I ran another expirement, this time by pruning channels in increasing order of average activations.